 For a list of recent presentations and publications, please see my CV or Google Scholar profile.

-The lab has recently moved to Emory University starting in the fall of 2023, and will be accepting graduate students at Emory for the 2024-25 academic year.
+The lab will be accepting graduate students at Emory for the 2025-26 academic year.

 Our lab provides graduate students with a unique training experience, as you will have the opportunity to work closely with stroke sufferers to understand cognition and perception.
 Furthermore, understanding how the brain represents the body is a fascinating topic studied in relatively few labs.
 There are several interesting questions to be answered in this field with translational application.
 If you are a prospective graduate student, please visit this page.
 Then feel free to e-mail me with questions about the lab, new research projects, and available resources.